 - Sit on your hands until you can do something else

 - Pick up the phone and call your sponsor or other sober support

 - Put on music that you know will shift your mindset

 - Remember that your trigger is temporary, don’t obsess or act out impulsively

 - Get up and help another addict/alcoholic

 Seeking help from a substance abuse treatment program that develops relapse prevention plans can help you cope with triggers.

 Relapse Prevention with Agape Treatment Center

-At Agape Treatment Center, in Fort Lauderdale, Florida, our focus on relapse prevention involves developing healthy coping skills for our clients to integrate into everyday life.
+At Agape Treatment Center in Fort Lauderdale, Florida, our focus on relapse prevention involves developing healthy coping skills for our clients to integrate into everyday life.
 On the personal journey to long-term recovery, cravings to use drugs or alcohol are often part of the healing process.
-With our solution-focused therapies, our clients are able to overcome their cravings and avoid the triggers that lead to relapse.
-There is light at the end of the tunnel: you never have to use again.
-Let’s develop a strong relapse prevention plan together that is individualized to your unique needs.
+With our solution-focused therapies, our clients can overcome their cravings and avoid the triggers that lead to relapse.
+There is light at the end of the tunnel: you never have to use drugs again.
+Let’s develop a strong relapse prevention plan individualized to your unique needs.